gloosli/ceremaAWP/README.md

 The Cerema AWP (Adverse Weather Pedestrian) can be downloaded at https://ceremadlcfmds.wixsite.com/cerema-databases.

 The proposed script here let you import in one single hdf5 file all images and labels, split into train and test sets (0.15% of the images in the test set), with an equivalent proportion of each class in train and test.
-Images can be resized be setting a proportion parameter.
+Images can be resized be setting a proportion parameter, and cropped to be squared.

 # help